flowershow/flowershow/content/notes/data-tables-2023.md

 	- AG Grid: enterprise subscription
 	- Tanstack:

-### Editing [2/10]
+### Editing

 Users can update data in cells.

 ![[Pasted image 20230303164825.png]]

 - value:
-	- (Ola) may be nice, if e.g. combined with status bar = changes in cells would update the aggregate numbers, so in some cases (esp. when the articale revolves around e.g. outlier numbers in the datasets) it may be nice for the users to check for themselves how a single change could change the overall dataset stats
+	- (Ola) may be nice, if e.g. combined with status bar = changes in cells would update the aggregate numbers, so in some cases (esp. when the article revolves around e.g. outlier numbers in the datasets) it may be nice for the users to check for themselves how a single change could change the overall dataset stats
 - cost:
 	- AG Grid: FREE
 	- Tanstack:

-### Excel export [2/10]
+### Excel export

 Export to xlsx with extensive customisation to the values exported, layout, value formatting and styling of the exported spreadsheets.